TrueBlocks/trueblocks-docs/content/docs/install/get-the-index.md

 Alternatively, you may choose to scrape (i.e. build) the index yourself and share it with others by pinning it on IPFS.
 In this case, you're being a good citizen and making the whole ecosystem better off because you're sharing you index.

-You can download the index (either with `chifra init` or `chifra pins --init_all`) and pin that data (with the `--pin_locally` flag) as a way to share with the community, and then turn on the scraper.
+You can download the index (either with `chifra init` or `chifra init --all`) and pin that data (with the `--pin_locally` flag) as a way to share with the community, and then turn on the scraper.
 All options are available as a way to maximize the usefulness of the tool.

 ## Supplementary: how can I see when the manifest was last published?